 Originally, the DIPlib library was used from within the SCIL_Image image processing software.
 In 1999, Cris Luengo (with a lot of help from Michael van Ginkel) wrote an interface to MATLAB, defining a flexible and intuitive command-line syntax for the development of image analysis algorithms.
 That same year, a user-friendly GUI in the spirit of SCIL_Image was written, as well as interactive image display tools.
 This MATLAB toolbox, called DIPimage, became the primary interface to the DIPlib library.

 DIPlib 3 represents the first major rewrite of the DIPlib code base.
-Planning started in 2014, and by 2017 Cris Luengo had rewritten the infrastructure in C++14, using all of the original ideas and concepts, but adding tensor images, color support, and other ideas we had developed within the DIPimage toolbox.
-C++14 allows the user to write code that is almost as simple as the equivalent MATLAB code, making it simple to use the library even for rapid prototyping.
-Hopefully, the new infrastructure is much easier to read, maintain, and contribute to.
-We have ported most of the image analysis routines to use the new infrastructure.
+Planning started in 2014, and by 2017 Cris Luengo had rewritten the infrastructure in C++14, using all the original ideas and concepts, but adding tensor images, color support, and other ideas we had developed within the DIPimage toolbox.
+C++14 allows the user to write code that is almost as short as the equivalent MATLAB code, making it simple to use the library even for rapid prototyping.
+The new infrastructure is much easier to read, maintain, and contribute to.
+The original intention was to make minimal changes to the image analysis routines so that they would work within the new infrastructure, but we ended up significantly rewriting many of those routines, and some were rewritten from scratch to use more efficient algorithms underneath.
+Bernd Rieger provided financial support for some of this effort through a European Research Council grant.
+Very few routines have not been ported yet.

 The DIPimage toolbox has been updated to optimally use DIPlib 3.
 This means